Real Estate Q&A Series

 Apply the Law

 Under North Carolina law, title to real property passes at death based on how it was owned.
 If the prior deed created a survivorship estate (for example, an express right of survivorship), the decedent’s share typically passes to the surviving co‑owner(s).
 If the deed did not create survivorship (most commonly tenants in common), the decedent’s share passes to heirs (if no will) or devisees (if there is a probated will).
-The buyer’s attorney will also check whether a personal representative (PR) was appointed by the Clerk of Superior Court, whether a notice to creditors was published, and where the sale falls within the two‑year period after death, because those facts control who must sign the deed.
+The buyer’s attorney will also check whether a personal representative (PR) was appointed by the Clerk of Superior Court, whether a notice to creditors was published, and where the sale falls within the two‑year period after death, because those facts can affect who should sign the deed and whether additional estate steps are needed.
 Main forums: the Register of Deeds (recorded chain, liens, plats) and the Clerk of Superior Court, Estates Division (probate filings).
 Key timing triggers include the two‑year mark after death and the creditor‑notice window (at least three months after first publication).

 Key Requirements